Pet Registration & Microchipping

 How to Register Your Pet

-Please complete the Application for Pet Registration Form and either take it to a Customer Service Centre, or post it to us with your payment and proof of microchipping.
+Please complete the Application for Pet Registration Form and either take it to a Customer Service Centre, post it to us, or send via email with your payment and proof of microchipping.
 You'll then be issued with a lifetime registration tag.
 If you own an unregistered pet, you're risking a fine.

 Once you've registered your pet for the first time, a renewal notice will be sent to you in March each year.
 It's important you check the details on the renewal notice to ensure you and your pet's information is correct.